Auto Classifier node

 - Example

 - A retail company has historical data tracking the offers made to specific customers in past campaigns.
-The company now wants to achieve more profitable results by matching the right offer to each customer.
+The company now wants to achieve more profitable results by matching the appropriate offer to each customer.

 - Requirements